Questions About TBB

 Upon acceptance, students and families will receive access to a packing list online as part of their myTBB profile.
 This includes a detailed packing list.
 Students are encouraged to bring only a mid-sized backpack and a small carry-on bag.

 TBB recognizes the importance of providing gap year students with the opportunity and challenge of independence during this important learning experience.
 As such, TBB does not allow students to visit home during their program.
-Global Gap Year programs include a Parents’ Weekend when the students return to the US.
+Global Gap Year programs include an informal reception the night before graduation for parents to reunite with their students and go out for dinner together.
 Families will be notified of the specific dates well in advance of that weekend to allow for travel planning.
 Families are also encouraged to attend Graduation Weekend as an opportunity to meet the TBB students and program staff, learn about their incredible work, and celebrate their accomplishments.

 In the unlikely event that a TBB program were cancelled, every effort would be made to inform students and families immediately and all monies would be refunded.
 Additionally, TBB staff would make every effort to assist students and families in their search and applications to other programs.